-It will not make you any less of a connoisseur if your favored Chinese dishes are the world over cherished classics like candy and sour pork, Kung Pao chicken, and Peking duck.
+It will not make you any less of a connoisseur if your favored Chinese dishes are world-famous classics like candy and sour pork, Kung Pao chicken, and Peking duck.

 There are principal classifications of Chinese cuisines based totally on geographical places and cooking styles.
-First up are those termed the Four Major Cuisines: Lu delicacies from Shandong province; Chuan cuisine from Sichuan; Yue cuisine from Guangdong; and Su delicacies from Jiangsu.
+First are the Four Major Cuisines: Lu delicacies from Shandong province, Chuan cuisine from Sichuan, Yue cuisine from Guangdong, and Su delicacies from Jiangsu.

-These, in conjunction with the following, make up what is referred to as the Eight Great Cuisines: Zhe delicacies from Zhejiang; Min delicacies from Fujian; Xiang delicacies from Hunan; and Hui cuisine from Anhui.
+These, together with the following, make up what is referred to as the Eight Great Cuisines: Zhe delicacies from Zhejiang, Min delicacies from Fujian, Xiang delicacies from Hunan, and Hui cuisine from Anhui.

 Some students even stretch it and say there are 34 cuisines for China’s 34 areas — but the large eight are the maximum, not unusual ones.

-Here, we take a look at several of China’s maximum exotic but under-appreciated cuisines.
+Here, we look at several of China’s most exotic but under-appreciated cuisines.

-For ancient emperors, Shandong cuisine (also called Lu delicacies) is a complicated culinary art relationship back greater than 2,500 years.
+For ancient emperors, Shandong cuisine (also called Lu delicacies) was a complicated culinary art with a history of more than 2,500 years.

 Factor case: There are eleven simple methods of deep-frying on my own.

-Foods are hearty, flavorful, and often exhibit chefs’ talent in controlling the fire while cooking.
-Slow stews, taking hours to make, are many of the highlights in Shandong.
+Food in Shandong is hearty and flavorful, and chefs often exhibit talent in controlling the fire while cooking.
+Slow stews, which take hours to make, are many of the highlights.

 Hailed as the top of the Four Major Cuisines of China, Shandong cuisine has dominated imperial kitchens because of the Spring Autumn Period (771 to 476 BCE).

-Confucius — the famed Chinese logician and politician — changed into influential molding Lu cuisine, growing his eponymous sub-department.
+Confucius, the famed Chinese logician and politician, became influential in molding Lu cuisine and growing his eponymous sub-department.

-Two Shandong dishes to try are ba bird — ba is a unique way of cooking wherein an item is deep-fried in short before stewing on a medium fire for hours — and yi pin tofu — a tofu box filled with eight braised elements which include dried scallops, sea cucumbers, ham, and bamboo shoots, then steamed in fowl inventory.
+Two Shandong dishes to try are ba bird—ba is a unique way of cooking wherein an item is deep-fried in short before stewing on a medium fire for hours—and yi pin tofu—a tofu box filled with eight braised elements, including dried scallops, sea cucumbers, ham, and bamboo shoots, then steamed in fowl inventory.

-Chaozhou (or Teochew) cuisine has been a fantastical niche local meals for a devoted group of foodies within the know-or-folk who thought they had been in only another Cantonese eating place.
+Chaozhou (or Teochew) cuisine has been an unbelievably niche local meal for a devoted group of foodies within the know-or-folk who thought they had been in only another Cantonese eating place.

 A sub-class under Yue (Guangdong province) delicacies simply because of its area.
-Chaozhou delicacies are a world other than its Cantonese counterparts — say, dim sum — in terms of cooking techniques.
+Chaozhou delicacies are a world other than its Cantonese counterparts — say, dim sum — regarding cooking techniques.

 The southeast province supplies sparkling seafood dishes with colorful umami flavors.